LDAWG-a11y/a11yWebApp/src/guides/how-to-write-an-accessibility-statement.md

 ## How to write a statement – A video guide

-To help you work through the template provided and understand the conte that needs to go into each section, we have created this video guide showing George working through the template, giving information on each section and showing you the kind of information that needs to be provided.
+To help you work through the template provided and understand the content that needs to go into each section, we have created this video guide showing George working through the template, giving information on each section and showing you the kind of information that needs to be provided.

 ## Things to watch out for